MOLD-RESISTANT Ductwork coatings

 The painted coatings perform two functions:

-- The coatings set up a new air barrier and dry to form a durable, flexible, moisture-resistant protective coating.
+1. The coating sets up a new air barrier and dries to form a durable, flexible, moisture-resistant protective coating.
 The air now is touching a freshly painted surface versus a stained, sponge-like surface.
-The coatings minimize dirt build-up on the acrylic resin coating surface, which provides nutrients that feed mold colonies.
+The coating minimizes dirt build-up on the acrylic resin coating surface, which can provide nutrients that feed mold colonies.

-- Mold Resistant – Within the painted coatings are an EPA registered fungicide which retards future mold growth
+2. Mold Resistant – Within the painted coating is an EPA registered fungicide which retards future mold growth

 Before removal of the contaminated insulation liner